Preparing for the NVIDIA Installation

 You may encounter various build failures.
 This usually happens

-most likely support the kernel version at the time.
-At the top of
+driver will then most likely support the kernel version at the

-such in this book is linux-6.15.
+for kernel parameters and such in this book is linux-6.15.5.
+As

 Important

-NVIDIA kernel modules.
+reinstall the NVIDIA kernel

 Now as the root